-This massive shopping & entertainment complex features the largest Ferris wheel in all Japan, an IMAX movie theater, a large shopping mall with over 300 shops and restaurants, a unique indoor zoo with emphasis on hippos, penguins and sea life, a mini outdoor amusement zone, and a kids sports activity center that gracefully blends together games and fun technology.
+This massive shopping and entertainment complex features the largest Ferris wheel in Japan, an IMAX movie theater, and a large shopping mall with over 300 shops and restaurants.
+If that wasn’t enough, there’s also an indoor zoo, a mini outdoor amusement zone, and a kids sports activity center that gracefully blends together games and fun technology.

 Within the park, your family will discover gardens, koi ponds, paddleboat rides, wide lawns for picnicking, museums, lush greenery, and in springtime, thousands of cherry trees in full bloom.
-Don’t be surprised if your children gravitate towards the multiple large scale outdoor play zones throughout the park.
+Don’t be surprised if your children gravitate towards the multiple large-scale outdoor play zones throughout the park.

 Nearest Station: 5 minutes on foot from Banpaku Kinen Kouen station on the Osaka Monorail

-Cup Noodles Museum
+2. Cup Noodles Museum

 This company has its roots in a quaint suburb of Osaka and an entire museum is dedicated to these delicious and convenient noodles.
-Here, your family will learn all there is to know about instant noodles including the history, how they are made, and what different flavors are sold across the globe.
+Here, your family will learn all there is to know about instant noodles including the history, how they are made, and different flavors that are sold across the globe.
 There’s even a dining hall where you can purchase and enjoy a multitude of different flavored Cup Noodles.

 The first area is My Cup Noodles Factory.
 Here, your family can customize your very own Cup Noodles by choosing from a variety of ingredients on a menu.
 You then color and design your cup before handing it and your customized order to a noodle chef.
 Your one-of-a-kind noodles will then be prepared before your eyes and packaged to eat at a later time.

 Both you and your children will be kneading, spreading, and seasoning your very own fresh noodles.
-Lastly, you can customize your packaging with colored markers and leave with your handmade noodles.
+Lastly, you can customize your packaging with colored markers and leave it with your handmade noodles.
 This activity is sure to motivate you and your children to become Japanese food aficionados.

 Because of this, many international tourist families miss out on this amazing family fun experience.
 If your family has trouble making your reservation in Japanese, feel free to reach out to us at Kids Travel Japan and we’ll set up a reservation for your family for a small fee.

-Reservations can be made 3 months in advance and due to popularity, I suggest both getting in your reservation well ahead of time and arriving early to beat the waves of school children that visit throughout the day.
+Reservations can be made three months in advance and due to popularity, I suggest both getting in your reservation well ahead of time and arriving early to beat the waves of school children that visit throughout the day.

 Nearest Station: 5 minutes on foot from Ikeda station on the Takarazuka line of Hankyu Railway

-SpaWorld & its Surrounding Neighborhood
+3. SpaWorld & its Surrounding Neighborhood

 There are innumerable natural hot springs found throughout Japan but these are tough to find in the big cities.
-So the Japanese developed the next best thing, artificial hot springs in public bath houses called sentou.
+So the Japanese developed the next best thing, artificial hot springs in public bathhouses called sentou.

 The most popular public bath house in Osaka is found at SpaWorld (スパワールド).
-This jumbo relaxation complex has multiple floors either containing hotel rooms, restaurants, an arcade for the kids, gift shops, a gym, nap rooms, or artificial hot springs.
+This jumbo relaxation complex has multiple floors containing hotel rooms, restaurants, an arcade for the kids, gift shops, a gym, nap rooms, or artificial hot springs.

 The floors are divided by gender and every month, the floors swap genders so don’t forget to check the homepage to see which floor you’ll be assigned to.
 Children of both genders up until age 8 or 9 can tag along with either parent.

-Because of this, SpaWorld requires that you conceal your tattoos and while they can offer temporary waterproof stickers that you can patch over your tattoos if you ask at the front desk, if the tattoos are overly large or too numerous, they retain the right to refuse customers.
+Because of this, SpaWorld requires that you conceal your tattoos and while they can offer temporary waterproof stickers that you can patch over your tattoos if you ask at the front desk if the tattoos are overly large or too numerous, they retain the right to refuse customers.